TheApeMachine/qpool/README.md

 ## 📞 Support

--   Create an issue for bug reports
+- Create an issue for bug reports.
--   Start a discussion for feature requests
+- Start a discussion for feature requests.
--   Check existing issues before creating new ones
+- Check existing issues before creating new ones.

 ---

 Made with ❤️ by Daniel Owen van Dommelen

-## Regulators

-QPool implements a biological-inspired regulation system that helps maintain system stability and optimal performance under varying loads.
-Like a living organism that regulates its internal state through multiple coordinated mechanisms, QPool uses a set of regulators to control different aspects of the worker pool:

-- **RateLimiter**: Implements the token bucket algorithm to provide smooth, predictable rate limiting with burst capacity.
-Perfect for API rate limiting or controlling resource consumption rates.
-[Learn more](docs/ratelimiter.md)

-- **CircuitBreaker**: Prevents system failures by stopping operations when error rates exceed acceptable thresholds.
-Features self-healing capabilities through gradual recovery mechanisms.
-[Learn more](docs/circuitbreaker.md)

-- **LoadBalancer**: Distributes work evenly across workers while making intelligent routing decisions based on worker performance metrics and current load.
-[Learn more](docs/loadbalancer.md)

-- **BackPressureRegulator**: Manages system pressure by controlling job intake based on queue size and processing times, preventing system overload.
-[Learn more](docs/backpressure.md)

-- **ResourceGovernorRegulator**: Monitors and manages system resource usage (CPU, memory) to prevent resource exhaustion and maintain system stability.
-[Learn more](docs/resourcegovernor.md)

-- **AdaptiveScalerRegulator**: Dynamically adjusts the worker pool size based on load metrics and performance data to optimize resource utilization.
-[Learn more](docs/adaptivescaler.md)

-All regulators implement the `Regulator` interface, allowing them to be composed and combined to create sophisticated control systems.
-[Learn more about the Regulator interface](docs/regulator.md)